jcontini/agentos-integrations/youtube/app.md

 ## Requirements

-This plugin requires `yt-dlp` to be installed on your system:
+This app requires `yt-dlp` to be installed on your system:

 ```bash
 # macOS (Homebrew)